Have you or a loved one used a Rethink Mental Illness service? If so, we'd like to hear about your experiences. Take our user experience survey today.

 • Able to work in a group setting.
 For example - be able to manage feelings and communication, so as not to harm others in the group

-Sequoia will engage with local partners to actively engage people whose services have been found more difficult to engage and support them to access Sequoia.
-There will be a ring-fenced Welcome Session capacity for people whose services are found harder to engage with to enhance their chances of getting to Sequoia.
+Sequoia will work with local partners to actively engage people who historically other services have found difficult to engage and will support them to access Sequoia.
+There will be ring fenced Welcome Session Capacity for people who have found it harder to engage with services with the aim of enhancing their chances of receiving support from Sequoia.

 Sequoia is a small service whose core function is to provide interventions to people.
 Sequoia can only support people who are currently able to keep themselves safe within that person’s support network.
 The following is a guide to who Sequoia can and cannot support.